Whether you're in great shape or just skinny-fat, training for simultaneous fat loss and muscle gain will help you get you even closer to your goals.

 Those are the basics.

 Being skinny-fat is tough.
 When you try to cut, you end up losing muscle along with fat.
-When you try to bulk, you end up gaining fat along with your new muscle.
+When you try building muscle, you end up gaining fat along with your new muscle.
 It’s a heartbreaking, Sisyphean ordeal.
 Thankfully, recomping offers a solution.

 When breaking out of the skinny-fat trap, patience is the name of the game.
 The rapid cut/bulk mindset will only lead to yo-yo dieting, so keep your daily caloric surpluses under two hundred calories and your deficits under six hundred.